kgfitzgerald/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a statistics educator and interdisciplinary researcher serving as an Assistant Professor at [Azusa Pacific University](https://www.apu.edu).
-I'm part of the Project NExT Red '22 cohort.

 I have a heart for undergraduate statistics education, which I think offers exciting opportunities to teach and to learn how to be better [*stewards of information*](https://katie-fitzgerald.netlify.app/teaching/).
-My research focuses on methods for evaluating, synthesizing, and translating statistical evidence in the social sciences, with particular experience in education policy and global development applications.
-This includes work in the areas of meta-analysis, data visualization, and statistical cognition.
+My research focuses on methods for communicating and synthesizing statistical evidence in the social sciences, with particular experience in education policy and global development applications.
+This includes work in the areas of meta-analysis, data visualization, statistical cognition, and knowledge mobilization.
+I also utilize my statistical expertise to collaborate with other STEM educators to evaluate classroom-, department-, and college-level interventions to improve student learning in the university setting.
 I love engaging in interdisciplinary work and helping students discover how to use statistics for social good in ways that intersect with their interests.

 <!--During my time at Northwestern, I have been funded as a Pre-doctoral Fellow in the [Institute of Education Sciences (IES) multi-disciplinary research training program](https://ies.ed.gov/funding/grantsearch/details.asp?ID=1463) and a Graduate Research Assistant with Northwestern's [Institute for Policy Research](https://www.ipr.northwestern.edu).
 I am a member of the [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://stepp.center) Lab, led by Drs.
 [Beth Tipton](https://www.bethtipton.com) and [Larry Hedges](https://www.ipr.northwestern.edu/faculty-experts/fellows/hedges.html). -->